numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 costs, also referred to as runtime, and used for the performance assessment of the algorithm. [#]_

+.. [#] Note, however, that the Pareto set in the bi-objective case is not always guaranteed to lie in its entirety within the region of interest.

 .. [#] |coco_problem_get_evaluations(const coco_problem_t * problem)|_ is a
-  convenience functions that returns the number of evaluations done on ``problem``.
+  convenience function that returns the number of evaluations done on ``problem``.
   Because this information is available to the optimization algorithm anyway, the convenience function might be used additionally.

-.. _sec:stopping:
 .. _sec:budget:

 Budget, Termination Criteria, and Restarts